Founders & International Coordinators

 Our life together as the Unbeatable Jaguarian Simmons Amondi

 Peter Martin and ruth have decided to go childless since we somehow, though holding highly discriminating standards, conceive all the children in the world as our own children: In line with Eco Pax Mundi Agora Peter Martin Kultur, which the reader should bear in mind that it is the only valid planetary creed ever, we further believe that what is needed in the world is not yet another child, for parenting is true incest.
-Rather, what is required is at this moment where cosmic history is at a breaking point, is everlasting hope for our Religandus Collige Virgo Rosas Ni KeWaShi, the generous firmement conscientiously designed by Peter Martin, so that those that re-embody today can find an inhabitable planet where to pursue a meaningful life.
+Rather, what is required is at this moment where cosmic history is at a breaking point, is everlasting hope for our Religanda Collige Virgo Rosas Ni KonKewashi, the generous firmament conscientiously designed by Peter Martin, so that those that re-embody today can find an inhabitable planet where to pursue a meaningful life.
 We have committed ourselves to giving form to this hope.

 Own Personality Profile

 The trait of our personality that we nurture the most is our honesty.
 We indeed consider ourselves two persons who strive to set truth and righteousness as our main priority.
-We are to provide to example to the Eco Pax Mundi Agorians.
+We are to provide example to the brave Eco Pax Mundi Agorians.
 Although we attribute wrongdoing to lack of awareness and spiritual blindness, we are extremely demanding of the Eco Pax Mundi Agorians and we expect no less than their swift upgrading to a true bodhisattva, that is, as an embodiment ready to engage in egoless service.
 An utterly embodied spirituality being another trait that defines our core values, we hold a profound sense of respect and awe for the whole of creation and show unending gratitude to the higher powers and intelligence for our daily bread and health.
 We are further grateful in advance for all what is in store for us, often holding the conviction that this will be not only benign but highly beneficial for our purpose and goals in life.

 Eco Pax Mundi Agora is not dissociated from these core values of us just described.
 Far from it.
 Written manifestos play their role in providing the North to the compass.
 However, Eco Pax Mundi Agora goes beyond printed matter and commits itself to delivering 'embodied reality.'
 As far as we see it, embodied reality is the highest and thus ultimate form of existence upon the planet and must be, therefore, defended at all costs.
 There is no other spirituality but an embodied one.
 Furthermore, we conceive the re-Kulturisation of life proposed by the organisation consonant with our idea of righteous living.
 Modernity has artificialised our daily experience and mediated this through technology.
 We have to regain the pleasures of conducting our lives in direct contact with the blue skies, the blackish humus and the navy blue sea.
 Finally, we perceive the pursuit of the endeavour consisting in turning Eco Pax Mundi Agora into an embodied reality as closely aligned with our purpose in the world.
 This could be heaven for everyone if humane values organised our lives.
 What a delight to do our share in moulding this envisioned wonderful world for everyone and everything inhabiting the planet -for all 'embodiments' as our ecophilosophical work has come to name both!